damasceno-dev/nlw20Agents/README.md

 4. **Keep only SECRETS_B64** in GitHub for all future deployments

+## 💰 Costs and Budget

+For an estimate of monthly AWS costs for this setup and ways to keep costs below ~$100/month, see COSTS.md.
+In short: with App Runner (1 vCPU/2GB) and Aurora Serverless v2 (min 0.5 ACU) running, expect around $100+/month baseline.
+Use the "Destroy with OIDC" workflow to tear down when not in use.

 ## 🏗️ Deployment Workflows

 After OIDC setup, you have three deployment options: